matheuristic/plan9port-config/patches/README.md

 **Notes**:

 - Some BDF fonts have problematic characters whose bounding boxes are much larger than other characters and those should be modified before converting them.
-For example, [Cozette](https://github.com/slavfox/Cozette)'s BDF file defines two characters at code points `u1F60A` and `u1F60E` that are 27 pixels tall while the all other characters are at most 13 pixels tall, so these two characters need to be modified (change their `BBX`  height from `27` to `11`, and remove the first 16 rows of their bitmaps) and the overall `FONTBOUNDINGBOX` height changed from `27` to `13`.
+For example, [Cozette](https://github.com/slavfox/Cozette)'s BDF file for version `1.20.0` defines two characters at code points `u1F60A` and `u1F60E` that are 27 pixels tall while the all other characters are at most 13 pixels tall, so these two characters need to be modified (change their `BBX`  height from `27` to `11`, and remove the first 16 rows of their bitmaps) and the overall `FONTBOUNDINGBOX` height changed from `27` to `13` (note that `u1F60E` was fixed upstream in version `1.23.0` and `u1F60A` was fixed in version `1.23.1`).

 - Some BDF fonts have characters that have no encoding.
 These need to be removed before conversion using `bdf2subf`.
 For example,